 The Principal and the academy Trustees have responsibilities as defined within the SEN Code of Practice.
-For example, to determine, organise and implement the procedures for identification and provision for children on the Code of Practice to deploy the staff as necessary including the functions of the named SENCo (Assistant Principal for Inclusion and AEN) and to ensure regular reports are made to Trustees regarding the effectiveness of the AEN policy.
+For example, to determine, organise and implement the procedures for identification and provision for children on the Code of Practice to deploy the staff as

-The named trustee for AEN is Nicola Kearney
+The named trustee for SEND is Nicola Kearney

-The Inclusion Team: Persons responsible for coordinating the day-to-day provision for students with AEN
+The Inclusion Team: Persons responsible for coordinating the day-to-day provision for students with SEND

-1. Assistant Principal for Inclusion and AEN (SENCo)
+1. Assistant Principal for Inclusion and SEND (SENCo)